-Jodie is an associate in the housing and property litigation team.
+Jodie is an associate in the housing and property and housing litigation team.

 She advises a broad range of clients with housing and property law disputes from assisting clients regarding service charge issues to repairs and major works, section 20 consultation procedure, neighbour disputes, unauthorised alterations, eviction, breaches of lease (such as AirBnB lets), forfeiture proceedings and obtaining injunctions.